rahilvirani/installerator/README.md

 brew info memcached
 ```

-and follow the instructions to start up memcache
+and follow the instructions to start up memcached

 #### Nokigiri failed to install